 The functional currency of the company is the Singapore dollar ("S\$") as it reflects the primary economic environment in which the entity operates.
 Transactions in foreign currencies are recorded in the functional currency at the rates ruling at the dates of the transactions.
 At each end of the reporting year, recorded monetary balances and balances measured at fair value that are denominated in non-functional currencies are reported at the rates ruling at the end of the reporting year and fair value dates respectively.
 All realised and unrealised exchange adjustment gains and losses are dealt with in profit or loss except when recognised in other comprehensive income and if applicable deferred in equity such as qualifying cash flow hedges.
-The presentation currency is the Chinese Renminbi ("RMB") as the financial statements are meant primarily for users in China.
+The presentation currency is the Chinese Renminbi ("RMB").
 For the RMB financial statements assets and liabilities are translated at year end rates of exchange and the income and expense items are translated at average rates of exchange for the reporting year.
 The resulting translation adjustments (if any) are recognised in other comprehensive income and accumulated in a separate component of equity.
-The translations of S\$ amounts into RMB amounts are included solely for the convenience of readers.
-The reporting year end rates used are RMB4.4544 to S\$1.00 (2014: RMB4.8969 to S\$1.00) which approximate the rate of exchange at the end of the reporting year.
-The average rates of exchange for the reporting year were RMB4.76223 to S\$1.00 (2014: RMB4.88017 to S\$1.00).
-Such translation should not be construed as a representation that the RMB amounts could be converted into S\$ at the above rate or other rate.
+The translations of \$\$ amounts into RMB amounts are included solely for the convenience of readers.
+The reporting year end rates used are RMB4.7836 to \$\$1.00 (2015: RMB4.4544 to \$\$1.00) which approximate the rate of exchange at the end of the reporting year.
+The average rates of exchange for the reporting year were RMB4.5769 to \$\$1.00 (2015: RMB4.76223 to \$\$1.00).
+Such translation should not be construed as a representation that the RMB amounts could be converted into \$\$\$ at the above rate or other rate.